 Because air fryers are a relatively recent invention, there is no standardized model for the layout of their controls.
 Every manufacturer seems to have a slightly different take on their setup, with the result that some air fryers can be much easier (or more difficult) to operate than others.

-We judge an air fryer’s ease of use based on the clarity of the labeling on its controls, as well as whether they include preprogrammed settings for one-touch frying.
+We judge an air fryer’s ease of use based on the clarity of the labeling on its controls, as well as whether it includes preprogrammed settings for one-touch frying.
 Try to avoid any air fryer that seems overly complicated to use, as this will diminish your enthusiasm for the cooking process and lead you to use the appliance less.

 Ease of Cleaning